Political, economic and trade information

 Australia and Timor-Leste also agreed to continue constructive discussions on the development of the Greater Sunrise resource, noting its importance for Timor-Leste's prosperity.

-Visit to Timor-Leste by Prime Minister Morrison and Foreign Minister Payne
+Visit to Timor-Leste by then Prime Minister Morrison and then Foreign Minister Payne

 During the visit, the Prime Minister and Prime Minister Taur Matan Ruak exchanged diplomatic notes that brought into force our historic Maritime Boundary Treaty.